George Donnelly (footballer): Macclesfield Town loans

 Despite the Twitter interest, George signed for League Two club Macclesfield Town on an initial one-month loan on 9 September 2011.

 Macclesfield Town

 On 1 January 2012 he signed a two-and-a-half-year deal with Macclesfield Town after his loan period ended for an undisclosed five-figure sum.

 Rochdale

 On 15 May 2012 it was announced that Donnelly had signed for Rochdale for an undisclosed fee on a two-year deal.
 He made his debut on 11 August in a 4–3 defeat against Barnsley in the League Cup.
 He scored his first goal for the club on 6 October in a 3–2 win against Accrington Stanley.
 He scored his second goal on 13 October in a 2–1 defeat at home to Morecambe.

 Tranmere Rovers

 On 1 September 2014, George joined Tranmere Rovers on a two-year deal for an undisclosed fee from Rochdale.

+In January 2015, manager Micky Adams announced that Donnelly was available for transfer, and he joined Southport on loan until the end of the season on 30 January.

 Donnelly's contract was cancelled by mutual consent in July 2015.